 Soon, she falls in love with a young man with a troubled past.
 And while he loves her just as she is, he’s not exactly who he says he is.
 So, Penelope must learn to love herself and break the curse on her own.

-This underrated movie is full of swoon-worthy romance (James McAvoy always shines as the romantic leading man), uplifting messages without being preachy, and a ton of soul.
+This underrated movie is full of swoon-worthy romantic moments (James McAvoy always shines as the romantic leading man), uplifting messages without being preachy, and a ton of soul.
 It’s one of my personal favorite films.

 In a cool twist, Penelope is interested in horticulture.
-So, while there’s no rose garden, gardening and plants still play an important part in the film.
+So, while there’s no rose garden, gardening and plants still play an important part in the story.

 This romantic urban fantasy series is a cult hit starring Ron Perlman (Hellboy) and Linda Hamilton (The Terminator).
 It’s an excellent fantasy crime series about a beast living underground and a New York district attorney.